towersvault/shinpokered/README.md

 ***Lite features for a cleaned-up purist experience***

 A huge number of bugs, glitches, oversights, and text errors of all sorts have been fixed.
-There are too many to enumerate here, and some of them are very obscure or previoiusly undiscovered.
+There are too many to enumerate in a simple summary, and some of them are very obscure or previously undiscovered.

 Includes an english Green version.
 It swaps the graphics, Cerulean Cave layout, and a few lines of text to replicate the original Green version.